Junwen-Liu/IMIT-MedImg-LLMLF-Expert/Training/README.md

 [![Code License](https://img.shields.io/badge/Code%20License-Apache_2.0-green.svg)](LICENSE)

 </div>
 As part of our efforts to advance the development of ChatGPT-style models, we leveraged **DeepSpeed Chat** to streamline and accelerate our work.
 DeepSpeed Chat offers an integrated system framework for training ChatGPT-like models end-to-end, which was crucial for our research.
+By using this platform, we were able to seamlessly take a pre-trained large language model and fine-tune it through an OpenAI InstructGPT-style process, producing high-quality models tailored for medical applications like radiology impression generation.[](https://)

+As part of our efforts to advance the development of ChatGPT-style models, we leveraged **DeepSpeed Chat** to streamline and accelerate our work.
+DeepSpeed Chat offers an integrated system framework for training ChatGPT-like models end-to-end, which was crucial for our research.
 By using this platform, we were able to seamlessly take a pre-trained large language model and fine-tune it through an OpenAI InstructGPT-style process, producing high-quality models tailored for medical applications like radiology impression generation.

 <div align="center">